Skip to content

 • postgresro: Read-only access (required for i-doit)

-Further links:
+Additional links:

 Interface Configuration in i-doit#

-JDisc configuration
+JDisc Configuration

 General Settings#